Microsatellite Stability Biomarker (MSS)

 What do I do with this information?

-Knowing the details of tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.
+Knowing your tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.

 Patients diagnosed with an MSS tumor have a higher risk of recurrence.
 If you have MSS metastatic disease, request testing for additional biomarkers including KRAS/NRAS, BRAF, and HER2.